 Nat Geo Live

-For the past 20 years George has been working on a somewhat obsessive project to photograph all of the world's hyper arid regions.
-The idea came to hi
+For the past 20 years George has photographed all of the world's hyper arid regions from an ultra light.

 Flying over Africa's vast landscapes in a motorized paraglider, the lightest and slowest powered aircraft in the world.